Kludex/mangum/README.md

 handler = Mangum(app)
 ```

-However, this is just one convention, you may also use it like this:
+However, this is just one convention, you may also intercept events and construct the adapter instance separately:

 ```python
 def handler(event, context):